coq/coq/doc/sphinx/proof-engine/tactics.rst

    too so as to respect the order of dependencies between hypotheses.
    Note that :n:`intro at bottom` is a synonym for :n:`intro` with no argument.

-.. exn:: No such hypothesis : @ident.
+.. exn:: No such hypothesis: @ident.

 .. tacv:: intro @ident after @ident
 .. tacv:: intro @ident before @ident